 Custom Filter Settings

-If filter access is provided above, add or remove checkmarks in each of the filter categories to specify which filter types are available to the user.
+If filter access is provided, add or remove checkmarks in each of the filter categories to specify which filter types are available to the user.
 These choices determine which drop-down filter options are available to the user when editing the filter.

 Finally, you may limit the scope of filter choices presented to the user to only those choices granted by the pre-assigned filters defined above.
 For example, you may wish to pre-assign a filter that limits event requests to only a few room types in key buildings on campus.
 If you would like to allow users to edit the filter but be confined to those room types and buildings, then place a check in the box next to Limit Choices to Saved Filters.